LangenGroup/MoleCool/doc/source/index.rst

       :link-type: doc
       :class-card: sd-text-center sd-shadow

-      Browse examples and tutorials generated with sphinx-gallery.
+      Browse examples and tutorials to apply the features to different level systems.
       +++

       .. button-ref:: auto_examples/core/index
-         :color: success
+         :color: secondary
          :expand:

          To the Examples